xerocross/drop-react-2/README.md

 ## Version 2.x Release June 2023

 This is an entirely new port of my earlier Drop-React (https://github.com/xerocross/drop-react), which I wrote in 2019.
 This isn't an update.
 Rather, I rebuilt the project entirely on up-to-date platforms and packages (as of June 2023) and ported the code over.
 In a sense, therefore, it is quite modern because it is built on modern platforms.
-In a sense, it is still code from 2019 because I did not change the architecture or rewrite the code in modern idioms.
+In a sense, it is still code from 2019 because I did not change the architecture or rewrite the code in 2023 idioms.
 The architectural choices and JavaScript idioms are those that were current to me in 2019.
+Even then, there were some new JavaScript idioms emerging that I was not on board with, so you'll see some old fashioned code in here.
+I stand by my choices.
+I don't think one needs to use all the syntactic sugar all the time.

 ## Technology

 This is a **React/Redux** application, meaning it uses Redux architecture to maintain a global state.
 I'm still not sure I was ever sold on that, but it was very much the style of the time in 2019.
 It uses a **MongoDB** database on the backend for persistence.
 That was a novel advancement for me at the time as I was trained originally as a frontend engineer, and I wrote frontend widgets with entirely static backends.

 The backend code of this app is not located here.
 It's a very small and simple express server that handles interactions with the database.
 I call it thin-data-backend, but it is not worth publishing.

+### Home-rolled Code versus Libraries

+Some things here are notably home-rolled when I could easily have used an existing library.
+When I do that, it's usually because I want to practice exactly what I'm doing, whether that's writing vanilla JavaScript or using some particular package.
+For one example, I wrote my own very simple "Observable" object rather than use a library Observable or promises.

 ## To-Do

 There are still perhaps a thousand violations of my own eslint rule-set, and I think many of the unit tests need to be improved using proper asynchronous functions.
+Also some of the files seem to have been filed in the wrong directoroy.
 These are things I may get around to improving one day, but the app works, and that is my main concern.

-I don't plan any major changes or improvements to the nature of the app.
+I don't plan any major changes or improvements to the nature of this app.
 I consider it stable.
+I probably won't make any changes worthy of bumping up to version 3 until most 2023 technology is no longer supported.
+However, there may be a **Drop-Spring** sometime in the not-so-distant future.

 ## Create-react-app Boilerplate